Slightly sweet and seductively complex, a Monte Carlo is the perfect sipper for cool and mysterious nights.

 Let me put it to you this way… No.

-While the Monte Carlo may be considered an offshoot of the classic Manhattan cocktail, this particular recipe has its own series of riffs and different takes.
-Check out some of them below and give them a try the next time you’re having Happy Hour at home.
+The Monte Carlo is considered an offshoot of the classic Manhattan cocktail—and it isn’t the only one.
+Check out some of the others below and give them a try the next time you’re having Happy Hour at home.
 Then come back to Twist & Toast and browse some more of our recipes.

 - Manhattan – Every home bar needs this classic Big Apple-inspired recipe on its menu.